Relief Options for Those with Parkinson’s

 Parkinson Wellness Recovery (PWR!)

 Parkinson Wellness Recovery (PWR!) is a model of fitness and health for life developed by Dr. Becky Farley in 2010 for individuals with Parkinson’s disease.
 It creates a natural flow to and from group fitness classes and skilled one-on-one therapy with a certified PWR! occupational or physical therapist to decrease symptoms of Parkinson’s disease and promote an optimal quality of life.
 PWR! uses four primary movements: PRW!
 Up, PWR!
 Rock, PWR!
 Twist, and PWR!
-The steps that work to counteract the symptoms of stiffness, slowness of movement, incoordination, and reduced awareness of the body commonly found in individuals with Parkinson’s disease.
+The steps that work to counteract the symptoms of stiffness, slowness of movement, incoordination, and reduced awareness of the body are commonly found in individuals with Parkinson’s disease.
 PWR! builds physical, cognitive, and emotional health through specialized delivery of service and through empowering participants to live well every day.

 Rock Steady Boxing

 Empowerment and hope are the keywords for Rock Steady Boxing.
 This one-of-a-kind program is designed to knock out the symptoms of Parkinson’s disease through a specially designed non-contact boxing program.
-Not only does this program optimize physical fitness, but it provides a non-traditional support group setting where participants and their care partners come together to fight back against Parkinson’s disease.
+Not only does this program optimize physical fitness, but it also provides a non-traditional support group setting where participants and their care partners come together to fight back against Parkinson’s disease.
 Whether you consider yourself an athlete or not, this program is for you!

 Related Posts